Windows To Go: feature overview

 - Refreshing or resetting a Windows To Go workspace is not supported.
 Resetting to the manufacturer's standard for the computer doesn't apply when running a Windows To Go workspace, so the feature was disabled.

 - Upgrading a Windows To Go workspace is not supported.
-Older Windows 8 or Windows 8.1 Windows To Go workspaces cannot be upgraded to Windows 10 workspaces, nor can Windows 10 Windows To Go workspaces be upgraded to future versions of Windows 10.
+Older Windows 8 or Windows 8.1 Windows To Go workspaces can't be upgraded to Windows 10 workspaces, nor can Windows 10 Windows To Go workspaces be upgraded to future versions of Windows 10.
 For new versions, the workspace needs to be re-imaged with a fresh image of Windows.

 The applications that you want to use from the Windows To Go workspace should be tested to make sure they also support roaming.
-Some applications bind to the computer hardware which will cause difficulties if the workspace is being used with multiple host computers.
+Some applications bind to the computer hardware, which will cause difficulties if the workspace is being used with multiple host computers.

 Enterprises install Windows on a large group of computers either by using configuration management software (such as Microsoft Configuration Manager), or by using standard Windows deployment tools such as DiskPart and the Deployment Image Servicing and Management (DISM) tool.

-These same tools can be used to provision Windows To Go drive, just as you would if you were planning for provisioning a new class of mobile PCs.
+These same tools can be used to provision Windows To Go drive, just as if you were planning for provisioning a new class of mobile PCs.
 You can use the Windows Assessment and Deployment Kit to review deployment tools available.

 Make sure you use the versions of the deployment tools provided for the version of Windows you are deploying.
 There have been many enhancements made to support Windows To Go.
 Using versions of the deployment tools released for earlier versions of Windows to provision a Windows To Go drive is not supported.